dingyi567/CSCI548-Book-Recommendation/README.md

 …… /Web-Karma/karma-spark/target/karma-spark-0.0.1-SNAPSHOT-shaded.jar

+## Find merger.zip

-## Go to the file where you put dig-entity-merger, and find the file merger.zip, write down the absolute path of merger.zip.
+Go to the file where you put dig-entity-merger, and find the file merger.zip, write down the absolute path of merger.zip.
 For example, …… /dig-entity-merger/digEntityMerger/merger.zip

 ```
 	cd dig-entity-merger